NetLSS/Awesome_Pipeline/Youtube/삶을바꾸는꺠달음과명상/IDEA/대본SPAIN변환+제목+설명-All in One-스크립트.md

 Below is the script I will use for the video.
 It's in Korean, so please translate it into Spanish accordingly.

+If a sentence gets too long in the transcript, please add an apostrophe or line break.
+(I don't know Spanish well enough to know where to break it)

 I have created a YouTube video.
 The script is as follows:

 ## Transcript